Privacy Notice comments on planning applications

 A copy of any representations made will be forwarded to the planning inspectorate should there be a planning appeal or to the courts should there be a Judicial Review.

-You will receive details of material amendments to the application, details of the Development Control Committee if it is going to be considered at one as well as decision and appeal details.
+You will receive details of material amendments to the application, details of the Planning Committee if it is going to be considered at one as well as decision and appeal details.

 How long we will keep your information